Summer Update: Canada and COVID-19

 Check the Globe and Mail web site for up-to-date graphs and case numbers in Canada and the provinces and territories.

 Public, sporting, business, conference and entertainment events all remain cancelled.
 Canadians can start to attend gatherings of many type, including church services, at reduced capacity with a strong recommendation to wear masks.
 Many retail establishments require shoppers, clients and patrons to use hand sanitizers and wear masks as they re-open, or remain open.
+Masks are now mandatory throughout Quebec outside the home environment.

 What does this mean to me?